jbuczny/meta-analysis_know_how_and_beyond/syllabus.md

 | Website (signing up, etc.)   |  https://vu.nl/en/education/professionals/courses-programmes/meta-analysis-know-how-and-beyond/overview |

 ## Teaching Staff

-- Dr. Jacek Buczny
+- Dr. Jacek Buczny, j.buczny@vu.nl
-  - j.buczny@vu.nl
 - Department of Experimental and Applied Psychology, VU Amsterdam

 ## Course Description

-"Systematic reviews and meta-analyses are essential tools for summarizing evidence accurately and reliably..."
+“Systematic reviews and meta-analyses are essential tools for summarizing evidence accurately and reliably (...)”
 (Liberati et al., 2009, p.
 1).
-This course covers various aspects of meta-analysis, including formulating research questions, literature search, coding, and analysis using JASP software.
-Students will learn to report findings following PRISMA standards.
+Currently, meta-analysis is widely applied technique for a multitude of reasons.
+For instance, to test and advance theories.
+It also is applicable to many of today’s issues tackling extensive scientific research, for example, to test the robustness of the relationship between variables across cultures.
+It can be used not only to conclude general effected size related to the studied relationships, but it is also essential for finding and estimating publication bias.
+Moreover, it can be applied in an a priori power analysis in the purpose to design sample size.

+Within this course, students will learn how to formulate a problem and analyze it conducting a meta-analysis in JASP, a valuable open-science software.
+Also, students will have the opportunity to practice wide-and-far literature search and will learn how to report their findings following the PRISMA standards with professional assistance.
+Students will learn the basics on how to prepare and describe a meta-analytical study in a separate article as well.
+Moreover, students will be able to apply this technique to summarize studies described in a manuscript in order to improve argumentation and “publishability”, furthering academic and professional careers while building a strong skill-set and portfolio.
+The course is organized in a form of an interactive seminar, in which students will perform four individual assignments, one each day.
+After a submission of each assignment, professional feedback will be provided.

 ## Major Topics